Best iPad 2019: Which of Apple’s tablets is best to buy right now?

 The A12X Bionic chip is more than capable of ensuring that this slate feels fast and it will multitask faultlessly for a number of years before showing any major signs of degradation.
-The option of up to 1TB of local storage also means you’ll be unlikely to max out the Pro anytime soon.
+The option of up to 1TB of local storage also means you’ll be unlikely to fill up the Pro anytime soon.

 The 11-inch model offers greater portability than any other Pro, considering the size/performance balance it strikes.
 Plus, added extras such as Apple Pencil 2 support and the newly tailored folio covers for the tablet’s redesigned smart connector also extend its creativity and productivity capabilities yet further.
 Note, too, the switch to USB-C adds greater versatility to the overall package.

 Still too much money?
 Then 2018’s 6th-generation iPad will get you most of the way there for less than half the price – and it won’t feel dated for at least another year.